 During 2014 the Company conducted an exploration program consisting of mapping; road cuts, outcrop chip sampling, and confirmed location of infrastructure, historic showings, and drill holes.
 The focus of the mapping and sampling program is the extensive areas of marbleized limestones (exoskarns) and highly altered, ferruginous intrusives (endoskarns) that have been identified on the property and which are indicative of potential mineralization in the vicinity of the two kilometres of identified contact zone.
 Preliminary mapping and assay results indicate that high grade gold mineralization exists at the Xochipala Property in the endoskarn and exoskarn.
-Subject to the availability of new funding, the Company intends to conduct a drilling program on the property once results are evaluated.
+The Company continues to assess the appropriate next stage of exploration.

-The Company incurred \$30,518 in deferred exploration expenditures on the Xochipala Property during the year ended May 31, 2016.
+The Company incurred \$11,730 in deferred exploration expenditures on the Xochipala Property during the three months ended August 31, 2016.